News & Insights

 Understanding Return on Invested Capital

-Return on invested capital is the single most important metric for understanding business quality.
+Return on invested capital is the single most important metric for business quality.
 A complete guide to calculating, interpreting, and using ROIC.